Walrus1996/hr-attrition-dashboard-powerbi/README.md

 ## Dataset

-IBM HR Analytics Employee Attrition & Performance Dataset
+This project is built using the publicly available IBM HR Analytics Employee Attrition & Performance dataset.

-Source:
+Original dataset:
 https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset

-This project uses the publicly available IBM HR Analytics Employee Attrition & Performance dataset.
-The dataset is not redistributed in this repository.
-Please obtain it from the original Kaggle source before reproducing this analysis.
+This repository is shared for educational and portfolio purposes.

 ---

 ## Dashboard Preview